maniksurtani/githelpers/README.md

  * Topic branch name on remote repo
  * Release branch to merge into

-By default, if the topic branch _cannot_ be fast-forwarded, the script aborts and instructs the admin to contact the contributor to sync with upstream and re-submit the pull request.

-This behaviour can be overridden by passing in the -f flag at the end.
+This script pulls remote changes into a temporary branch, analyses log history, and cherry-picks new commits onto the release branch.

+By default, the script _does not push to origin_.
+Instead, it is up to you to now inspect the commit log, make changes if necessary (squash, edit, etc) and push to origin.

+Alternatively, if called with the ``-p`` flag, the changes _will_ be pushed to origin - but use this with care.
+Only use ``-p`` for the simplest of changes you may be merging in.

 E.g.,

-``$ pull_fast_forward https://maniksurtani@github.com/maniksurtani/infinispan.git t_ISPN-1234 master``
+    $ handle_pull_request https://maniksurtani@github.com/maniksurtani/infinispan.git t_ISPN-1234 master
+    $ git log
+    $ git push origin master

+or
-``$ pull_fast_forward vlads_repo t_ISPN-1234 master -f``
+    $ handle_pull_request vlads_repo t_ISPN-1234 master -p

 ### update_release_branches